haihanyin/springbootexamples/questions/03-data-management/ReadMe.md

 ## What happens if one @Transactional annotated method is calling another @Transactional annotated method on the same object instance?
-Dependes on the propagation configuration
+Dependes on the propagation configuration if "this" is used, no transaction feature is applied to the second one.

 ## Where can the @Transactional annotation be used?
 What is a typical usage if you put it at class level?
 All public non-final non-static methods will be applied with the class level @Transactional.
 Unless it